taasmoe/BIO-to-BIOLU/README.md

 # BIO-to-BIOLU

 The [CoNLL 2003 NER dataset](http://www.aclweb.org/anthology/W03-0419) is annotated using the BIO labeling scheme.
-Each word is labelled with respect to where it is located relative to a named entity (NE), using the three following markers:
+Each word is labelled in accordance to where its location relative to a named entity (NE), using the three following markers:

 * _B_   for the first token of a NE,
 * _I_   for tokens inside NE's,